gleechi/gleechi.github.io/pages/1.4.0/unity/faqs.md

 Assure that all the requirements of the controller you picked are met.
 You can find these requirements at the top of each script in ThirdParty/VirtualGrasp/VG_ExternalControllers/VG_EC_***.cs, as well as on the specific [documentation pages](unity_component_vgexternalcontrollermanager.1.4.0.html#vg_externalcontroller-class).
 Do not forget to uncomment the #define in the script as soon as you have installed all prerequisites.
 -->

+### I have a compilation error from VG_EC_Mouse.cs when VG_ENABLE_INPUT_SYSTEM.

+The reason is probably that the "Input System" Unity package API has been updated (e.g. that the "value" has been replaced by "ReadValue()" or alike).
+We are trying with each update to align with the newest version of the package.
+If you experience issues, please refer to the package API that you are using.

 ### I have setup the avatar but the hands don't move.

 Make sure you do not tick _Replay_ option in MyVirtualgrasp → Avatars window, see [Avatar Types](avatars.1.4.0.html#avatar-types) to understand more.